pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 API
 ------------
-This feature is in prototype stage and is turned off by default.
+This feature is still in prototype stage.
+To turn it on, the below code change is needed:
-The API to turn this feature on is as follows:

 .. code:: python

     import torch._inductor.config as config
     config.cpp_wrapper = True

+This will speed up your models by reducing the python overhead in the inductor wrapper.

 Example code